-Travel to Lincoln – A picturesque city rich in medieval and Roman history
+Travel by train to Lincoln – A picturesque city rich in medieval and Roman history

-Take a train to Lincoln and fall in love with the cobbled streets, historic landmarks and timber-framed buildings of this historic city.
+Take a train to Lincoln with EMR and fall in love with the cobbled streets, historic landmarks and timber-framed buildings of this historic city.
 This combined with a wealth of places to eat and drink, independent boutique shopping, great arts and culture; Lincoln has something for everyone.
+Book your train to Lincoln today.

-Book Direct – Unbeatable Fares – No Booking Fees
+Book Direct Trains to Lincoln – Unbeatable Fares – No Booking Fees

 Save up to 30% when you buy in advance.